 This course will concentrate on the theory, operation, and service of all alternative fuels and electric vehicles.
-The topics of study will be hybrid battery service, electric motors, generators, regenerative braking systems, hybrid transmissions and hybrid heating and air conditioning.
-The lab component will reinforce the theory taught in lecture.
+The topics of study will be hybrid battery service, electric motors, generators, regenerative braking Systems, hybrid transmissions and hybrid heating and air conditioning.
+The lab component will secure all the theory taught in lecture.
 Prerequisite AT259.
 (Offered in the fall)